Leave a comment

 “And your name?”

-The king looked uncomfortable, and the Chamberlain led the man away and showed him the back gate to the palace.
-When the future queen heard of her father’s treatment, she had words with the King.
-In front of the whole court she said :
+The king looked uncomfortable, and the chamberlain led the man away and showed him the back gate to the palace.
+When the future queen heard of her father’s treatment, she had words with the king.

-And then she came around the Kitchens and told the cook off for not putting enough salt in the soup.
+Then she came to the kitchens and told the cook off for not putting enough salt in the soup.
 She went out into the garden and rearranged the flower pots.
 She spoke to the guard on the gate and told him to stay awake because if she caught him dosing on the job he would be for it.

 In general, she soon gained a reputation at court as a feisty young lady.

-“The king will never marry her,” said the cook one evening to the servants as they sat in the herb garden.
+“The king will never marry her,” said the cook, one evening, to the servants as they sat in the herb garden.
 “He’s far too sensible.
-I’m sure he will find a polite way out of this fix he’s got himself into.”
+I’m sure he will find a polite way out of this fix he’s gotten himself into.”

-Because, a month later, King Cophetua was married to the beggar girl.
-And although his life after that was not quite so peaceful as it had been before, it was never dull.
+Perhaps the king did not like to back down so publicly from his declared intention to marry the girl.
+Or perhaps he could not think of a plausible excuse.
+Or perhaps he really did love her; because a month later, King Cophetua was married to the beggar girl.
+Although his life after that was not quite so peaceful as it had been before, it was never dull.

 And before I go, I would like to read you a poem by Lord Alfred Tennyson